New lawsuit uses data to back racial bias claims against State Farm

 The Times report noted that although plenty of Black homeowners had stories to tell about their treatment by insurance companies, the absence of publicly available data made it difficult to evaluate whether individual cases amounted to a pattern of discrimination — largely because insurers keep information about their claims secret.

-“The section about a tight grip on data was something that was remarkable to me and something we were not aware of,” said Alexander Rose, the chief of staff at Fairmark, a 2-year-old law firm in Washington focusing on civil rights and corporate accountability cases.
+“The section about a tight grip on data was something that was remarkable to me and something we were not aware of,” said Alexander Rose, the chief of staff at Fairmark, a 2-year-old law firm in Washington, D.C., focusing on civil rights and corporate accountability cases.

 In response to previous questions about Black customers’ allegations that the insurer was discriminating against them because of their skin color, a State Farm spokesperson, Roszell Gadson, said those claims did not “reflect the State Farm culture.”